groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/_index.en.md

     # code sample loop
     - title: "Creating a watermark."
       content: |
-       "To append a watermark to a document, provide path to target file.
-You have many options to choose in order to get a customized watermark on a specific page."
+       To append a watermark to a document, provide path to target file.
+You have many options to choose in order to get a customized watermark on a specific page.
       samples:
         - language: "C#"
           color: "blue"